Johnny Depp testifies Heard attacked him, he never hit back - NewsBreak

 Johnny Depp testifies Heard attacked him, he never hit back

-FAIRFAX, Va. — (AP) — Actor Johnny Depp scoffed at the notion during court testimony Wednesday that his constant quarrels with ex-wife Amber Heard would ever prompt him to hit her, and insisted on cross-examination that her allegations devastated his career.
+FAIRFAX, Va. — (AP) — Actor Johnny Depp scoffed at the notion during court testimony Wednesday that his constant quarrels with ex-wife Amber Heard would ever prompt him to hit her.

-"Violence isn't necessary," Depp said from the stand during his libel lawsuit against Heard, his second day of testimony.
+"Violence isn't necessary," he said from the stand during his libel lawsuit against Heard, his second day of testimony.
 "Why would you hit someone to make them agree with you?"

+The fight had started as Depp said he'd come to the realization after his mother's death that it was time for the couple to split.
+The argument intensified, he said, as Depp accused her of leaving human fecal matter on his side of the bed in the penthouse they'd shared.
+He said Heard kept denying it, but he was convinced she was lying.

+“She tried to blame it on the dogs.
+They were teacup Yorkies, 4 pounds each,” he said.

 Heard has accused Depp of physically and sexually assaulting her on multiple occasions before and during their brief marriage.
-The former "Pirates of the Caribbean" star sued after Heard, who is also an actor, made an indirect reference to those accusations in an op-ed piece she wrote for The Washington Post.
+Depp sued after Heard made an indirect reference to those accusations in a 2018 op-ed piece she wrote for The Washington Post.

-Depp addressed Heard's accusations in detail Wednesday.
+Depp began to address Heard's accusations in detail Wednesday.
 Heard has said the first time she was assaulted was when Depp slapped her in 2013 after she made fun of a tattoo he had — one that used to say “Winona Forever” when he was dating the actress Winona Ryder that he altered to “Wino Forever” after they broke up.

 “It didn't happen,” he said of the alleged assault.
 “Why would I take such great offense to someone making fun of a tattoo on my body?
 That allegation never made any sense to me.”

-Later, he addressed an alleged assault on a private plane flight in 2014 from Boston to Los Angeles.
+Later, he addressed an alleged assault on a private plane flight in 2014 from Boston to Los Angeles when he was filming the movie “Black Mass.”
 Heard has said Depp became blackout intoxicated and assaulted her on the plane ride.

 Depp testified he took two oxycodone pills — an opiate to which he admits he was addicted at the time — and locked himself in the plane bathroom and fell asleep to avoid her badgering.

-He said she threw two vodka bottles at him, the second of which exploded where he had placed his hand on a basement bar, severing the finger to the point where bone was exposed.
+He said she threw two vodka bottles at him, the second of which exploded where he had placed his hand on the bar, severing the finger to the point where bone was exposed.

 “I don’t know what a nervous breakdown feels like, but that’s probably the closest I’ve ever been,” he said.